 However, the generator comes with an operating manual that should tell you how much fuel the unit you pick will drain per hour while operating at full capacity.
 You can also use the information given to help you calculate how quickly you'll be depleting your tank supply.

-What’s The Durability And Warranty?
+What’s the Durability and Warranty?

-What’s The Level Of Maintenance?
+What’s the Level of Maintenance?

 No matter how powerful or durable the generator is, a lack of routine maintenance will decrease its useful life.
 Here are some handy generator maintenance tips and a few factors that influence the time you can continuously run a generator: